Magna Via Francigena trail: from Palermo to AgrigentoSicilyDifficulty path:

 Natural background of the day will be the Bosco della Ficuzza and Rocca Busambra, one of the Natural Reserves of the Sicily Region.
 At the picturesque Tagliavìa Monastery, about 13 km from the starting point, you can freshen up and fill your water bottles.

-You will follow to Corleone, a town known for mafia facts, but also rich in history and churches: it is renowned the Monastery of the Franciscan Friars Minor Renewed, located on an inaccessible fortress in the center of the country.
+You will follow to Corleone, a town known for mafia facts, but also rich in history and churches: it is renowned the Monastery of the Franciscan Friars Minor Renewed, located on an inaccessible fortress in the center of the village.

 The current story speaks of young people who, both in agriculture and in tourist activities, successfully redeem the image of the territory.
 In this regard, the Legality Laboratory, located in one of the assets confiscated from the boss Bernardo Provenzano, and the CIDMA (International Center for Documentation on the Mafia and the Antimafia) are worth a visit.